BenjaminPoilve/MiniChord/documentation/docs/assembly.md

 ## Led soldering

-Two leds needs to be soldered.
+Two leds need to be soldered.

-First the RGB led.
+**First the RGB led**.
 The provided led is a RKGB led.
-Those letters indicate the order of the pins, with R G and B for the individual colors and K for the common cathode.
+Those letters indicate the order of the pins, with R, G and B for the individual colours and K for the common cathode.
 The K pin is the longest and the position of each pin is indicated on the PCB itself.

 The RGB led needs to be fully seated in place before soldering.

+![Alt text](./ressources/led_rgb.png "a title")

 Once soldered, cut the lead flush with the diagonal cutter.

-![Alt text](./ressources/led_rgb.png "a title")

-The next one is the red led.
+**The next one is the red led**.
 The longest pin is the +, and the position of each pin is indicated on the PCB itself.

 This led should not be fully seated. the top of the led should be about the level of the top of the pushbutton next to it.

 ![Alt text](./ressources/led_red.png "a title")

-Once soldered, cut the lead flush with the diagonal cutter.
+Once soldered, cut the leads flush with the diagonal cutter.

 ## Header soldering